CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Method

 \subsection{Overall Inference Pipeline}

-In our framework, the cache budget is predefined as $B=R\cdot\left(n +\Gamma\right)$, where $R$ denotes the cache ratio and $n+\Gamma$ represents the sum of the prompt length and the maximum decoding length.
-When the cache length $s$ exceeds the threshold $B+g$, Chelsea is invoked to compress the cache length to $B$.
-Hence, clustering is performed every $g$ step during the decoding stage.
-The overall pipeline of LLM inference integrated with Chelsea is illustrated in Algorithm~\ref{alg:pipeline}, with the process of Chelsea depicted in Fig.~\ref{fig:chelsea}.
+The overall pipeline of LLM inference integrated with CentroidKV is illustrated in Algorithm~\ref{alg:pipeline}.
+The cache budget $B$ is determined by the prompt length $n$ and the cache ratio $R$.
+In the pre-filling stage, after computing the attention output by Flash Attention \citep{dao2022flashattention}, CentroidKV is invoked to conduct the first clustering if the KV cache size exceeds the budget, which compresses the KV cache to centroids and records the cluster degree.
+In the decoding stage, the KV cache grows by one token at each step, causing the memory budget to be exceeded continuously.
+To amortize the compression overhead and maintain inference efficiency, CentroidKV is invoked periodically every $g$ decoding steps.

-Chelsea primarily employs the Chunked Soft Matching algorithm to compress the KV cache. $r$ represents the compression ratio that governs the proportion of pruned edges in Fig.~\ref{fig:chelsea}.
-Given that Bipartite Soft Matching mechanism can only reduce the cache size by at most half at each step, multiple clustering steps are required to ensure the KV cache is compressed within the budget.
+As illustrated in Figure~\ref{fig:CentroidKV}, CentroidKV primarily employs the Chunked Soft Matching algorithm to compress the KV cache.
+The compression ratio $r$ in Algorithm~\ref{alg:pipeline} governs the proportion of pruned edges in Figure~\ref{fig:CentroidKV}.
+Since Bipartite Soft Matching can reduce the cache size by at most half in a single pass, multiple rounds of clustering are performed to progressively compress the KV cache until it meets the predefined budget.